 Crime, Punishment, and Popular Culture, 1790-1920 This archive presents a broad history of crime and human fascination with crime in the late nineteenth century.
 On one end of the spectrum, researchers will find trial transcripts, court proceedings, and the development of police and forensic techniques created during this period.
 On the opposite end are popular fiction and detective novels.
 Bridging the two are newspaper accounts, true crime literature, and related ephemera.
 This topic is highly studied and of great interest across disciplines.
 Documents in this archive will be useful for researchers in the fields of criminal justice, history, sociology, literature, and more.
-Crime, Punishment, and Popular Culture now includes Handwritten Text Recognition (HTR).
-Gale's Handwritten Text Recognition (HTR) is a new technology that can scan, read, and transcribe handwritten documents found in the Gale Primary Sources platform making them discoverable at the first level of search, expanding the scope of materials available.

-MAKING OF MODERN LAW Together, the distinct collections that comprise The Making of Modern Law series cover nearly every aspect of American and British law.
+Together, the distinct collections that comprise The Making of Modern Law series cover nearly every aspect of American and British law.
 They also dig deep into the legal traditions of Europe, Latin America, Asia, and other jurisdictions-both classic and contemporary.
 Encompassing a range of analytical, theoretical, and practical literature, these collections support and complement the traditional study of law by featuring valuable books from history's most influential legal writers.